Best Mission Toilets (2026)

 Research updated June 2026.

-The TOTO Aquia IV is the best dual flush toilet overall: its Dynamax Tornado system drives a 0.8 gallon partial flush and a 1.28 gallon full flush that clears solids at 800 grams MaP without double pressing.
-For a budget skirted alternative, the Woodbridge T-0019 scores 1000 grams MaP on the full flush.
-The American Standard H2Option is the strongest full flush at its price, a consistent 1000 gram MaP performer.
+The TOTO Aquia IV is the best dual flush toilet overall: its Dynamax Tornado system drives a 0.8 gallon partial flush and a 1.28 gallon full flush that clears solids at a perfect 1000 grams MaP without double pressing.
+The Woodbridge T-0019 also reaches the 1000 gram ceiling, while the American Standard H2Option posts a more modest 600 gram full flush but includes a seat and a chair-height bowl close to a standard toilet, trading peak flush power for value and convenience.

 Most toilet flushes in a home are for liquid waste.
 A standard 1.28 gallon single-flush toilet spends the same water volume every time regardless.
 A dual flush toilet splits that into two modes: a smaller partial flush for liquid-only waste and a stronger full flush for solids.
 Because liquid uses outnumber solid uses several times over across a typical day, the household daily water draw of a well-designed dual flush model runs meaningfully lower than an equivalent single-flush design, which is why EPA WaterSense actively promotes the category.

 The failure mode of a poorly executed dual flush toilet is exactly the opposite of its promise: a weak full flush that requires two pushes, which uses more water than a single flush model ever would.
 That is why MaP score on the full flush is the most important number when choosing a dual flush toilet.
-We required an 800 gram MaP minimum on the full flush for every pick below.
+We required a 600 gram MaP minimum on the full flush for every pick below, and most reach 800 grams or the full 1000.
 For the broadest look at performance across all toilet types, see our guide to the best flushing toilets.

 | Toilet | Best For | MaP Score | GPF (Partial / Full) | Rating | Check Price |